gramcracker40/Curses-Shell-Implementation/README.md

 - **Purpose:** The main script that runs the shell loop, accepting user input and responding accordingly.
 This file is central to the shell's functionality.

 ### window_helpers.py
-- **Purpose:** Contains helper functions or classes related to the windowing aspects of the project, especially if using libraries like curses for creating text-based user interfaces.
+- **Purpose:** Contains helper functions or classes related to the windowing aspects of the project, implements a lot of helper functions surrounding the windowed object.

 ---